patrickthebold/patrickthebold.github.io/content/posts/react_part_iii.md

 ### State II: Side Effects and Server Communication.

 #### Background Tangent
-Our app of course will need to talk to the mpd server.
+Our app will need to talk to the mpd server.
 Right now I plan on doing things differently than most popular frameworks.
 I think I have a good motivation, but we shall see if it works out well.
 First, let's discuss some of the existing options.

 [Redux Saga](https://redux-saga.js.org/) has this example:
 ```ts